Lotud: Accounts by Arab and Western scholars

-In al-Idrisi's notes, there are notes about the culture of the Dusun community at that time.
+In al-Idrisi's notes, there are notes about the culture of Dusun communities at the time.
 According to al-Idrisi, during the rule of the Kingdom of Muja, the early society there still had a maritime culture.
 This historical record from al-Idrisi, which tells stories from the oral history of the Dusun in Sabah, says that the ancestors of the Dusun, in ancient times, had expertise in navigation and maritime culture.
-Among the famous oral stories is the story of Indai (possibly the location of the "city of Haranj"), a maritime settlement that established trading relations with Dusunic ethnicities in other areas, for example, Bongawan.
+Among the famous oral stories is the story of Indai (possibly the location of the city of Haranj), a maritime settlement that established trading relations with Dusunic tribes from across the kingdom, for example, Bongawan.
 Similarly, the story of Nunuk Ragang tells of the voyage of the ancient Dusun from Brunei to Nunuk Ragang, with some of them migrating to the Philippines (Shim, 2007:18).
 The oral history of the Lotud Dusun community in Tuaran also says the same thing, that their ancestors were seafarers, but their maritime dominance was eventually replaced by the Bajau, Iranun and Suluk tribes who migrated to Mengkabong and Sulaman around the end of the 1700s.
-This is evidenced by the writings of Dalrymple, which were quoted by Dr. Leyden, that the Dusun continued maritime voyages reaching as far as Java up to the year 1762, then this maritime culture disappeared (Dr. Leyden, 1814:9).
+This is evidenced by the writings of Dalrymple, which were quoted by Dr. Leyden, saying that the Dusun continued maritime voyages reaching as far as Java up to the year 1762, then this maritime culture disappeared (Dr. Leyden, 1814:9).
 It was likely that the maritime culture died out in the early 1800s, evidenced by the writings of Logan, who said that the Dusun people sailed to Java in ancient times but no longer did when he came to Sabah in 1852 (Logan, 1852:1-2).

-Apart from maritime culture, al-Idrisi also recorded the clothing culture of the ancient Dusun community.
+Apart from maritime culture, al-Idrisi also recorded the clothing culture of an ancient Dusun community.
 During the rule of the Kingdom of Muja, Dusun women were said to like to keep their hair long and wear head accessories, or susuga, and they also wore necklaces.
 As for men, they were divided into ranks according to the type of metal used for their neck ornaments (Ferrand, 1913:344).
-For the higher-ranking groups, they wore gold-platedor greal gld neck ornaments, while those in the lower ranks only wore necklaces made of copper.
-The culture of wearing necklaces in Sabah was only found among the Dusun community.
+For the higher-ranking groups, they wore gold-plated or real-gold neck ornaments, while those in the lower ranks only wore necklaces made of copper.
+The culture of wearing necklaces in Sabah is only found among Dusun communities.
 Several Western writers have provided notes on the culture of wearing necklaces among Dusun men.
 St. John, who came to Sabah in 1851, and Frank Hatton, wrote the following: